Kmeakin/walrus-report/src/30-implementation.md

 combinators to be the most satisfactory: they are nearly as declarative as Parsing Expression Grammars, whilst still allowing the programmer to use the full abstraction capabilities of the normal implementation language, as in hand-written recursive descent.

-However, the implementation is still far from
-satisfactory: it provides neither error reporting nor error recovery.
-Since my parser combinators currently do not distingush between failure to parse due to a syntax error and failure to parse because another alternative rule needs to be attempted, the precise location of a syntax error cannot easily be detected - the only indication that a syntax error was encountered was that the whole input string was not consumed.
+However, the implementation is still far from satisfactory: it provides neither error reporting nor error recovery.
+Since my parser combinators currently do not distinguish between failure to parse due to a syntax error and failure to parse because another alternative rule needs to be attempted, the precise location of a syntax error cannot easily be detected - the only indication that a syntax error was encountered was that the whole input string was not consumed.
 Therefore, the Walrus parser will simply abort if the entire input file is not consumed, without any indication of where the first syntax error occurred.
 Error-reporting and error-recovering parser-combinators would be one of my first priorities if I were to continue working on the compiler.

 ## Semantic Analysis
-The two previous sections have covered *syntactic-analysis*: ensuring that the program is *syntatically-correct*.
+The two previous sections have covered *syntactic-analysis*: ensuring that the program is *syntactically-correct*.
 Now we will move onto *semantic-analysis*: checking that the program is *semantically-correct* (it contains no type errors, all referenced variables are defined, etc), and gathering enough information to be able to generate LLVM IR if the program is indeed semantically-correct.